davidkml/site/index.md

 layout: home
 ---

-Welcome to my homepage and blog, where I write about math, machine learning, statistics, and other random things.
+Welcome to my homepage and blog where I write about math, machine learning, statistics, and other random things.

 For more about me, [see here](/about/index.html).